 The freight railroad industry recognizes that to spur significant economic growth, policymakers must advance macro-policies that extend beyond railroads.
 We call on all candidates to advance these important policies:

-Free trade helps small businesses reach new markets, diversifies inventory of available goods and fosters the competition that undergirds American capitalism.
+Fair and open trade helps small businesses reach new markets, diversifies inventory of available goods and fosters the competition that undergirds American capitalism.
 Efficiencies and productivity gains have reduced the manufacturing work force.
 But still today, one in four manufacturing jobs depends on exporting goods, and according to the U.S. Chamber of Commerce, factories have nearly doubled output over the last twenty years.
 Trade today supports 40 million quality jobs.
 We must ensure that current and future agreements are fair and put American workers first, but we must not turn our backs on the free trade agreements that have brought prosperity to American workers.
-A new administration should further the work of the Obama Administration, cementing deals with European and Asia-Pacific nations while strengthening ties with Canada and Mexico.